Enumeration Algorithms for Conjunctive Queries with Projection: Star Queries

 \subsection{Fast Matrix Multiplication}

-{Both Theorem~\ref{thm:star:delay} and Theorem~\ref{thm:basic:three} are combinatorial algorithms.
-In this section, we will show how fast matrix multiplication can be used to obtain a tradeoff between preprocessing time and delay that is better than Theorem~\ref{thm:basic:three} for some values of delay.
+{So far, we have focused on combinatorial algorithms.
+We next show how fast matrix multiplication can obtain a tradeoff between preprocessing time and delay better than Theorem~\ref{thm:basic:three} for some delay values.